 Tim & the SoberToStay team.

 P.S.
-If you’d like to immediately dive in head first, go grab your copy of my free e-book Three Sober Keys: Opening The Door To Your Sobriety, for some no-nonsense tips and tricks to help you stay on track and break down the initial barriers that plague early sobriety.
+If you’d like to immediately dive in head first, go below and grab your copy of my free e-book The Sober Survival Guide, for some no-nonsense tips and tricks to help you stay on track and break down the initial barriers that plague early sobriety.